5 Good Reasons to Become a Florida Resident

 First, you'll receive an exemption for the first $50,000 of your home's value for property tax purposes, except for school district taxes which only receive a $25,000 exemption.

 There's also the Florida "Save Our Homes" cap on annual assessments.
 The cap is set at 3 percent or the change in the consumer price index (CPI), whichever is less.
-This means that the assessed value of your homestead for property tax purposes can't increase on annual basis by more than the change in the CPI or 3 percent if the change in the CPI is more than 3 percent.
+It means that the assessed value of your homestead for property tax purposes can't increase on annual basis by more than the change in the CPI or 3 percent if the change in the CPI is more than 3 percent.

 For example, the change in the CPI is 2.9 percent in 2018, so the 2018 assessed value of a homestead residence can't increase by more than this.
 It's less than the 3 percent cap.
 The change in the CPI was 4.1 percent in 2008, but the increase was limited to 3 percent because this was less.

-Florida Is Home to Top Wealth Strategists
+It Is Home to Top Wealth Strategists

 Florida is such an attractive state for the wealthy to call home that it's also home to many top wealth strategists, tax advisors, and estate planning attorneys.
 These advisors are creative and proactive in assisting their clients with growing wealth, minimizing taxes, avoiding probate, keeping clients' final wishes private, and creating an ongoing legacy.